-On my last article where I tried to give an introduction and basic usage of supervisord process monitoring, I figured that there are two missing features there which someone should know about/aware of.
+In my last article where I tried to give an introduction and basic usage of supervisord process monitoring, I figured that there are two missing features there which someone should know about/be aware of.
 Which are, interacting with supervisord web interface and using a plugin with supervisord.

-So, today, In this small article, I will try to cover these two to make your supervisord experience more easier/better.
-Lets start with the built-in web interface.
+So, today, In this small article, I will try to cover these two to make your supervisord experience easier/better.
+Let’s start with the built-in web interface.

 Supervisord Web Interface: